 Card data discovery tools are essential to ensure security and compliance at the start of a PCI DSS program and after compliance.

-PCI DSS requires the assessment scope to be checked to ensure the coverage is correct.
+PCI DSS requires the assessment scope to be checked to ensure the scope is correct.
 Discovery of unencrypted card data is required under PCI DSS Standard Requirement 3.1.
 Therefore, companies’ important factor is to understand the best approach to follow for researching card data.

 Card data discovery should be made annually.
 Although documented coverage means that no cardholder data is stored, some cardholder details may still be left in the documents by mistake.